camunda/camunda-docs/docs/apis-tools/camunda-api-rest/camunda-api-rest-authentication.md

 ## Using a token

-Send the captured token as an authorization header in each request: `Authorization: Bearer <TOKEN>`.
+Include the captured token as an authorization header in each request: `Authorization: Bearer <TOKEN>`.

-For example, to call the Camunda 8 REST API's `/topology` endpoint, use the following command depending on your environment:
+For example, to call the Camunda 8 REST API's `/topology` endpoint, send the following request against the target environment:

 <Tabs groupId="using-a-token" defaultValue="saas" queryString values={
 [